reactioncommerce/reaction/packages/api-plugin-fulfillment-method-shipping-flat-rate/README.md

 This plugin provides the functionalities of a sample fulfillment method flat-rate under the fulfillment type of shipping.

-## Included in this example plugin
+## Included in this fulfillment-method-shipping-flat-rate plugin

 ### `src/`